 Shreyas offer organic vegetarian cuisine in an Indian or Western style.
 Andrew and I opted for Indian.
 The menus are carefully considered to not only be nutritious but also light on the digestive system.
 The dining tables are beautifully set and adorned with colourful flowers with a varied menu detailing the delights to be savoured.
 Weather permitting; dinner was served by the candle-lit pool which created a romantic atmosphere.
 All other meals were served in the dining room.

-Every lunch and evening meal consisted of 4 courses of home cooked Indian-style dishes, all delicately flavoured and well presented.
+Every lunch and evening meal consisted of 4 courses of home-cooked Indian-style dishes, all delicately flavoured and well presented.
 None of the food was greasy or over spicy.
 If you’re a chilli head like us you may want to ask for extra fresh chillies!
-First course would typically be soup, with salad as the main course and then dessert.
+The first course would typically be soup, with salad as the main course and then dessert.

 Some of our favourites were: Fired roast corn soup which was subtly spiced and beautifully creamy; Aubergine masala with smoky cumin and coriander flavours; Soya bean and pea curry with pear and red cabbage salad-the unique texture of the soya bean with the crunch of the salad was scrumptious.